Geometry of Hessenberg varieties with applications to Newton-Okounkov bodies: Newton-Okounkov bodies of Peterson varieties

 Letting $\nu$ denote the valuation corresponding to the above flag, Theorem~\ref{prop:a2>a1} of this section computes $\Delta(\Pet_3, R(W_{(a_1+a_2, a_1,0)}), \nu)$ for all values of $a_1, a_2 \in \ZZ_{>0}$ (we argue separately the cases $a_2 \geq a_1$ and $a_1 \geq a_2$).
 It is not hard to see that for the usual lexicographic order on $\ZZ^2$ with $x>y$, the valuation $\nu$ is the lowest-term valuation.

 We briefly recall a well-known basis for $H^0(\Flags(\CC^3), L_\lambda)$ and compute its restriction to $\Pet_3^0$ in terms of the variables $x$ and $y$ above.
 The following discussion is valid for more general flags and partitions but we restrict to our case for simplicity; see \cite{Fulton2} for details.
-Let $\lambda=(a_1+a_2, a_1,0)$ as above.
-For each semistandard Young tableau $T$ with shape $\lambda$ there is an associated section $\sigma_T$ of $H^0(\Flags(\CC^3),L_\lambda)$ obtained by taking the product of the Pl\"ucker coordinates corresponding to each column of $T$.
+Let $\mu=(a_1+a_2,a_2,0)$ be the complement partition of $\lambda=(a_1+a_2,a_1,0)$.
+For each semistandard Young tableau $T$ of shape $\mu$, there is an associated section $\sigma_T$ of $H^0(\Flags(\CC^3),L_\lambda)$ obtained by taking the product of the Pl\"ucker coordinates corresponding to each column of $T$.
 We illustrate with an example.

 \begin{example} Let $A$ be a matrix of the form~\eqref{eq:coordinates for Pet_3} representing a flag and suppose $T = \ytableaushort{13,2}$.
 Then the left column corresponds to the determinant

 of the first and second rows of the left $3 \times 2$ submatrix of $A$, while the second column corresponds to the determinant $\det (1) = 1$ of the third row of the left $3 \times 1$ submatrix.
 Thus $\sigma_T = y-x^2$. \end{example}